Who Was Vincent Van Gogh?

 Vincent had a difficult time when he realized that most of his paintings that he sent to his brother were not selling.

-There are various theories as to what illness Vincent had.
+There are various theories as to why did Vincent Van Gogh cut off his ear?
 Some believe Vincent suffered from temporal lobe epilepsy, which causes seizures as well as depression.

 Vincent would start to paint again, within Saint-Remy gated garden, and was later even allowed to work outside.
 However, his mental health would fluctuate often, and during his time there he ended up eating some of his oil paints.